irmen/Pyro4/docs/source/tipstricks.rst

 json       31.5       not supported not supported
 ========== ========== ============= ================

-The json serializer can't deal with actual binary data at all because it can't serialize these types.
+The json serializer only works with strings, it can't serialize binary data at all.
-The serpent serializer is inefficient when dealing with binary data, because it has to encode and decode it as a base-64 string (this is by design).
+The serpent serializer can, but read the note above about why it's quite inefficent there.
 Marshal and pickle are relatively efficient, speed-wise.
-But here is a short overview of the ``pickle`` wire protocol overhead for the possible binary types:
+But beware, when using ``pickle``, there's quite a difference in dealing with various types:

+**pickle datatype differences**

 ``str``
     *Python 2.x:* efficient; directly encoded as a byte sequence, because that's what it is.